ohbm/ossig/content/elections/index.md

 ### Secretary Elect

-Support the activites of the SIG by documenting its activites and facilitating inter-SIG communications in the following term, by facilitating communications between officers and maintain external communications channels.
+Support the activities of the SIG by documenting its activities and facilitating inter-SIG communications in the following term, by facilitating communications between officers and maintain external communications channels.

 <!-- The secretary elect will be responsible for supporting the activities of the SIG by documenting its activities and facilitating inter-SIG communications in the following term. -->